 Part-time joint editor of Race & Class.
-She previously worked fulltime for over 40 years as senior librarian and assistant editor of Race & Class.
+She previously worked full-time at the IRR from 1969 as senior librarian and assistant editor of Race & Class.
 Her PhD research was published in 2007 as Racism on the Victorian stage and she lectures on the subject, being an authority on Ira Aldridge.

 To contact please complete the form and mark FAO Hazel.